bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Blob Storage.md

 ## Types of Blobs

-The storage service offers three types of blobs: [[azure-blob-storage-block-blobs]], [[azure-blob-storage-append-blobs]], and [[azure-blob-storage-page-blobs]].
+The storage service offers three types of blobs: [[Block Blobs]], [[Append Blobs]], and [[Page Blobs]].
 You specify the blob type when you create the blob.
 Once the blob has been created, its type cannot be changed.

 All blobs reflect committed changes immediately.
-Each version of the blob has a unique tag, called an **ETag**, that you can use with access conditions to assure you only change a specific instance of the blob.
+Each version of the blob has a unique tag, called an #ETag, that you can use with access conditions to assure you only change a specific instance of the blob.

 Any blob can be **leased for exclusive write access**.
 When a blob is leased, only calls that include the current lease ID can modify the blob or (for block blobs) its blocks.

 ## Security

-All data (including metadata) written to Azure Storage is **automatically encrypted using Storage Service Encryption (SSE)**.
-Data in Azure Storage is encrypted and decrypted transparently using 256-bit AES encryption.
+All data (including metadata) written to Azure Storage is automatically encrypted using Storage Service Encryption ( #SSE ).
+Data in Azure Storage is encrypted and decrypted transparently using 256-bit [[AES encryption]].
 Azure Storage encryption is enabled for all new and existing storage accounts and **can't be disabled**.

 All Azure Storage resources are encrypted, including blobs, disks, files, queues, and tables.
 All object metadata is also encrypted. **Storage accounts are encrypted regardless of their performance tier** (standard or premium).

-Also, [[azure-rbac]] is available for both data and management operations, like using RBAC roles to manage access to resources and configurations, and using Microsoft Entra to handle access to blob and queue data operations.
+Also, [[azure-rbac]] is available for both data and management operations, like using #RBAC roles to manage access to resources and configurations, and using Microsoft Entra to handle access to blob and queue data operations.

 You can **assign RBAC roles scoped to a subscription, resource group, storage account, or an individual container or queue** to a security principal or a managed identity for Azure resources.